vefunder/protocol-research-review/articles/FluxFinance/Flux_ondo_report.md

 The Llama Risk team has examined Ondo Finance's documentation, including the trial balance, account statement, and balance sheet, comparing them to the on-chain data.
 It was noted that there are no material differences between NAV Consulting reporting and on-chain data.)

-The following images shows a recent attestation by the Fund Administrator, which shows the portfolio assets account ("Long Portfolio Value") and various cash accounts against the Fund liabilities.
+The following image shows a recent attestation by the Fund Administrator.
+It discloses the portfolio assets account ("Long Portfolio Value") and various cash accounts against the Fund liabilities.
 The attestation can be compared against the OUSG [outstanding supply](https://etherscan.io/token/0x1b19c19393e2d034d8ff31ff34c81252fcbbee92) and the most recent update to the on-chain share price ([lastSetMintExchangeRate()](https://etherscan.io/address/0x3501883a646f1F8417BcB62162372550954D618f#readContract#F32) in the CashManager contract).
 The current value on-chain value is $118.4M, which corroborates the attestation of the NAV shown in the image below.

 <img width="1142" alt="Screen Shot 2023-05-15 at 3 13 09 PM" src="https://github.com/vefunder/protocol-research-review/assets/51072084/9afb8c26-ee20-482a-8cdf-352898031d25">